coleifer/peewee/docs/peewee/models.rst

         :param kwargs: a mapping of column + lookup to value, e.g. "age__gt=55"
         :rtype: :py:class:`Model` instance or raises ``DoesNotExist`` exception

-        Get a single row from the database that matches the given query.  raises a ``<model-class>.DoesNotExist`` if no rows are returned:
+        Get a single row from the database that matches the given query.
+Raises a ``<model-class>.DoesNotExist`` if no rows are returned:

         .. code-block:: python